 Michael Kaulkin (b.
 1967) is a graduate of the San Francisco Conservatory having previously studied at the Franz Liszt Academy of Music in Budapest, Hungary.
 He is active in the San Francisco Bay Area as a teacher and as a composer of works for chorus, orchestra, film and the musical stage.
 His music has been described as “exceptionally beautiful on many counts.”

 As a teacher, Kaulkin’s years in Budapest afforded him the opportunity to have a very close look at the Hungarian approach to teaching music literacy, recognized around the world for its effectiveness, and he applies those methods whenever possible.
 He holds positions on the musicianship and composition faculties of both the San Francisco Conservatory’s Pre-College Division and the Crowden School in Berkeley, and has served as Artist-in-Residence, teaching composition at Ruth Asawa San Francisco School of the Arts (SOTA).
 He has also previously served on the Summer Institute faculty of the Kodály Center at Holy Names University and on the board of the Northern California Association of Kodály Educators.
-He also offers private lessons and musicianship clinics for choruses.

 A native of Washington, D.C., Kaulkin earned his Bachelor of Music degree at the University of the Arts in Philadelphia, where he studied with Joseph Castaldo, and went on to further study at the Liszt Academy in Budapest, Hungary, where he remained for three years, studying composition with János Vajda and choral conducting with István Párkai.
 After returning from Budapest, he studied composition with Conrad Susa at the San Francisco Conservatory, where he received his Master of Music degree.

 Kaulkin is also the founder of Swirly Music, a web store offering composers a venue to sell scores and parts in print.